 Under Tony’s leadership, North Garland has partnered with the state convention or other churches to plant eight churches, and they have sponsored mission trips for their members to Panama, Dominican Republic, Peru, Brazil, Ecuador, Tanzania, Kenya, South Africa, Romania, Bangalore, India, Jamaica, Curacao Venezuela, Antigua Guatemala, Nueva Rosita, Mexico, Japan, China, Madagascar, Spain and Laredo.

-Tony also served as President of the African American Fellowship of the Southern Baptists of Texas Convention and also served two terms as a trustee at Southwestern Seminary and was elected vice-chairman of the board.
-He’s also a Distinguished Alumni Award Recipient of Southwestern Seminary, a past President of the Southwestern Alumni Association for the state of Texas, and is currently part of the Adjunct Faculty for Southwestern Seminary.
+Tony served as President of the African American Fellowship of the Southern Baptists of Texas Convention and the Vice President of the Southern Baptists of Texas Convention.
+He also served two terms as a trustee at Southwestern Seminary and was elected vice-chairman of the board.
+He’s also a Distinguished Alumni Award Recipient of Southwestern Seminary, a past President of the Southwestern Alumni Association for the state of Texas, and has served as part of the Adjunct Faculty for Southwestern Seminary.
 Tony is a regular panelist on The American Religious Town Hall which is a syndicated weekly television program in which clergy from various religious denominations debate various religious, political, and social issues.

 He has preached, lectured, and conducted seminars in various cities across the United States and has traveled on mission trips to South Africa, India (2 times), Ecuador (6 times), and a vision trip to Montreal Canada.
 His trip of a lifetime was to the Holy Land in Israel.
 He loves people and has a heart for pastors.
 He also has a passion for inspiring pastors to be mobilizers for missions in the local church.
 He is married to Angela Mathews and they have three adult children.